aehrc/pathling/site/docs/fhirpath/operators.md

 `-` and `*` return the same type as the left operand, `/` returns Decimal and `mod` returns Integer.

+<div class="callout warning">The math operators in Pathling only support singular, operands of type Integer or Decimal.</div>

 ## Boolean logic

 Source: